(3) Sponge Material Used

 These same Hydro Spond Filter that are designed for small pond use also make excellent high capacity bio filters for large aquariums.

 Whether it be the double reticulated air driven #2 Hydro Pond or the water driven #3 (single) or #4 (double), these high capacity sponge filter can be the PRIMARY filters for aquariums as large as 250 or even larger in multiples or as the secondary filter!

-Pictured are a water driven #3 to the left and an air driven #2 to the right
+Pictured are a water driven #3 to the left with a Rio 20HF pump and an air driven #2 to the right

 Many, if not most, internal/submersible filters are essentially sponge filters that are self-powered sponge filters.

 These have the advantage of being easy to tuck up high in an aquarium corner more out of the way than a standard sponge filter.

 Also, with the SunSun HJ-752 Filter pictured here you can cut the sponge in half to allow more room, and then add other filter media such as carbon or Matrix.
 However, a small bag, or other means of blocking the carbon from being ingested into the motor, should be used.

 Some of these filters also have multiple chambers where other filter media can be placed (example the SunSun HJ-952 (210 gph)).